orbitbot/misbehave/README.md

 # misbehave
 > Add IDE-like text entry to HTML contenteditable tags

-`misbehave` is a small library for adding IDE-like text entry to HTML `contenteditable` tags, inspired by [behave.js](https://github.com/iamso/Behave.js).
-When you need something, but [Ace Editor](https://github.com/ajaxorg/ace) and [CodeMirror](https://github.com/codemirror/CodeMirror) seem large (they're probably more robust, so pick your poison).
+`misbehave` is a small library (~ 11KB min+gz) for adding IDE-like text entry to HTML `contenteditable` tags, inspired by [behave.js](https://github.com/iamso/Behave.js).
+When you need something, but [Ace Editor](https://github.com/ajaxorg/ace) and [CodeMirror](https://github.com/codemirror/CodeMirror) seem large (they're probably more robust and feature-packed, so pick your poison).

 `misbehave` is modular and contains string utils that should be re-usable if you need to implement f.e. auto-indent in an IDE-like way.
 Text entry _"behavior"_ is configurable in `misbehave`, the default build supports javascript text entry based on functionality from Sublime Text 3.
 [Check the behaviors README](behaviors/README.md) for details and the subfolders under `behaviors/` for implementations.